 Let's start by talking about why and who needs clean code.
 We create software, which is the antithesis of hardware.
 The goal of the software is to be simple to modify.

-Because reading takes considerably more time than writing, it's well known that typing speed has little bearing on software development speed.
+Because reading takes considerably more time than writing, it's well-known that typing speed has little bearing on software development speed.
 As a result, it would be strange to inquire about symbols per second when interviewing a developer.

 However, one of my favorite interview questions is: "Which code is preferable: one that works but isn't understandable, or one that doesn't work but is simple to understand?"
 Many software engineers believe that working code is preferable.
 Still, bugs can be fixed, but incomprehensible code cannot be modified.
 It's no longer software.

-What exactly is cleanliness?
-It's a measure of clarity.
+Code cleanliness it's a measure of clarity.
 Developers won't be able to troubleshoot or develop new features if they don't understand the code.
 Clean code is not about bugs, quality, or system performance; it's a feature that allows system modifications.

 It's expensive to maintain a mess, and it's even more costly than maintaining a clean code.
 As a result, developers should assist the future self and the future business in this respect.